SWT9/stcTimeManagementSoftware/README.md

 # Commands for running the server:

-Use this command inside the project folder `~/stcTimeManagementSoftware`:
+Use this command for windows:

     graddlew bootRun

+Use this command for macOS or linux:

+    ./gradlew bootRun

 # Commands for using the website: